pminina01/readthedocs/JsonLayout.md

 ##Parameters
 * _name_: required.
 The name of the key in JSON
-* _layout_: The (layout)[layout] for they key.
+* _layout_: The [layout](Layouts) for they key.
 * _encode_: Enable or disable JSON encoding for the attribute.
 Enabled by default.
 (Added in NLog 4.1)
 * _suppressSpaces_: Enable to suppress extra spaces in the output JSON.
 Disabled by default.
 (Added in NLog 4.1)

 ## Notes
-* Currently the layout will always create an non-nested object with properties.
+* Currently the layout will always create a non-nested object with properties.
 * The JSON will be written on one line, so no newlines.